compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/Resources for Genomics.md

 # Resources for Genomics
-There are several websites which represent whether germline or somatic genomics.
+There are several websites.
+They can be whether germline or somatic genomics.
 One of the somatic genomics resources is **COSMIC** (Catalogue of Somatic Mutations in Cancer)

 ## COSMIC
 [click here](https://cancer.sanger.ac.uk/cosmic) for the official website